 - The usual dose of VARIVAX Refrigerated is 0.5 mL.
-The dose of the vaccine is the same for everyone. - VARIVAX Refrigerated is given as an injection just under the skin (subcutaneously) or in the muscle (intramuscular) of the upper arm by a doctor or trained nurse.
+The dose of the vaccine is the same for everyone. - VARIVAX Refrigerated is given as an injection just under the skin (subcutaneously) of the upper arm by a doctor or trained nurse.